abuultjens/Mu_Parkin_vs_Agy99_SNPs/README.md

 230 Agy99 singletons
 11 Parkin singletons
 271 clusters with two members
-2 clusters with two members
+2 clusters with three members
 4 clusters with four members

 ### SNP 25580 in Agy99